Before you continue to use RealWealth

 For retirees 62 and older, service members may exclude up to $3,000 in military pension income.

-In Georgia, there is a provision for any type of retirement account, including military pay.
-Individuals over the age of 62, or permanently and totally disabled regardless of age, may qualify for a retirement income adjustment.
-Ages 62-64 are tax-exempt up to $35,000 and up to $65,000 over the age of 65.
+Georgia has a provision for any type of retirement account, including military pay.
+Individuals over 62 or permanently and totally disabled regardless of age may qualify for a retirement income adjustment.
+Ages 62-64 are tax-exempt up to $35,000 and up to $65,000 over 65.

-Retired military members 65 and older, or disabled and 62 or older may exclude state taxes on their retirement benefits.
-Total maximum deductions may vary every year.
+Retired military members 65 and older or disabled and 62 or older may exclude state taxes on their retirement benefits.
+The total maximum deductions may vary every year.

-For service members in Kentucky who retired before 1997, all military retirement pay is fully exempt from state taxes in Kentucky.
+For service members in Kentucky who retired before 1997, all military retirement pay is fully exempt from state taxes.
 Individuals who retired after 1997 are subject to state taxes on military retirement income when it exceeds $41,110.

-Retired military in Maryland do not pay state income tax up to the first $5,000 of retirement income.
-Additional income tax breaks are available to military retirees 65+, who are totally disabled, or their spouse is totally disabled.
+Retired military in Maryland does not pay state income tax up to the first $5,000 of retirement income.
+Additional income tax breaks are available to military retirees 65+ who are totally disabled or whose spouse is totally disabled.
 These additional tax breaks vary each year.

-In Nebraska, retirees must choose within two years after retirement, either a seven-year exemption option of 40%, or a lifetime exemption of 15% starting at age 67.
+In Nebraska, retirees must choose, within two years of retirement, either a 40% seven-year exemption option or a 15% lifetime exemption starting at age 67.

-Military income for retired service members are completely tax exempt if a veteran meets certain criteria.
-If retired veterans don’t meet the criteria, tax exemptions may apply up to $4,000 for single filers and $8,000 for joint filers.
+Retired service members’ military income is tax-exempt if a veteran meets certain criteria.
+If retired veterans don’t meet the requirements, tax exemptions may apply up to $4,000 for single filers and $8,000 for joint filers.

 Retired military may qualify for a “federal pension subtraction.”
 Oregon residents considered “special case” will have military retirement pay taxed as regular income.

-Retired military with a minimum of 20 years of active duty may deduct up to $3,000 in retirement pay until the age of 65.
-After the age of 65, South Carolina veterans may deduct up to $10,000.
+Retired military personnel with a minimum of 20 years of active duty may deduct up to $3,000 in retirement pay until they reach the age of 65.
+After that, South Carolina veterans may deduct up to $10,000.

 2 States with No Income Tax & No Sales Tax